 Some of the earliest philosophers saw immaterial

-living machines, but left room for a non-mechanistic, immaterial, and indeterministic
+living machines, but he left room for a non-mechanistic, immaterial, and indeterministic

 Mind above and beyond the deterministic limits set by the laws of nature.

-renamed the ancient division of sensible and intelligible worlds, locating God, freedom, and immortality in his noumenal
+renamed the ancient division of sensible and intelligible worlds, locating God

 world, while pure sensation exists in his completely deterministic phenomenal world

 .
-But like Descartes, he could never explain the connections between these worlds.
+But like Descartes, Kant could never explain the connections between these worlds.

 Mind as Immaterial Information in a